ohmjet/v.1.0/content/how-ohmjet-works.md

-Ohmjet has flexible business models tailored to your specific needs, including subscription services, revenue share hybrid ownership models, host-owned models, and more.
+OhmJet has flexible business models tailored to your specific needs, including subscription services, revenue share hybrid ownership models, host-owned models, and more.